danoventa/CrackingTheCodingInterview/CONTRIBUTING.md

 10. Set the description of the pull request with "Solution: fix provided or feature added".
 11. Wait for the pull request to be reviewed by a maintainer.
+12. Make changes to the pull request if the reviewing maintainer recommends them.
+13. Celebrate your success after your pull request is merged! :tada:

 ## What does C4.1 mean for me?